CircuitVerse/Interactive-Book/docs/flipflop/masterslave_jk_flipflop.md

 During the positive clock cycle, master flip-flop gives the intermediate output but slave flip-flop will not give the final output.
 During the negative clock cycle, slave flip-flop gets activated and copies the previous output of the master flip-flop and produces the final output.

-## Master Slave JK Flip-flop constructed by using NAND gates
+## Master-slave JK flip-flop constructed by using NAND gates

 <div style="text-align:center"><img src="../../assets/images/masterslave_jk_flipflop_nand.png" /></div>